• Skip to primary navigation

 3. Place the balls on a small baking sheet or plate.
 Freeze for at least 10 minutes to harden.

-4. For the Coating: Melt dark chocolate in a sauce pan, over low heat.
+1. Melt the dark chocolate in a saucepan, over low heat.

 Notes